plone/documentation/docs/contributing/documentation/myst-reference.md

 #### Inline images

-For inline images, we use the MyST extension [`html_image`](https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#html-images).
+For inline images, you can use the MyST extension [`html_image`](https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#html-images).
 The HTML attribute `class` must be set to `inline` to render the image inline at `1rem`.
 Images and figures should always include `alt` text.
 Example syntax is shown below.